 You can modify your email notification preferences.
 For more information, read our Contact Manager documentation.

 Only perform the following steps to reset a self-signed certificate and not a signed certificate.
 If you perform these steps for a signed certificate, you will replace a signed certificate with a self-signed certificate.
 When a user navigates to a website with a self-signed certificate, they receive a warning message.
 We strongly recommend that you use a signed certificate.
 For more information, read our Purchase and Install an SSL Certificate documentation.

 When you reset the SSL certificate for Calendar, cPanel, Webdisk, Webmail, and WHM Services, the system will log you out of WHM.
 Log in again to reset additional certificates.

 To reset any cPanel service's self-signed SSL certificate, perform the following steps:

 - Navigate to WHM's Manage SSL Certificates interface (WHM >> Home >> Service Configuration >> Manage SSL Certificates).

 - In the Actions column, click Reset Certificate for the desired service.

-The new expiration date appears in the Certificate Expiration column.
+The new expiration date will display in the Certificate Expiration column.